RizalAnditama/sea-cinema/README.md

 # SEA Cinema

 ## What is this?
-Apparently this tiny cinema webapp project is supposed to be a requirement for joining [COMPFEST's Software Engineering Academy](https://www.compfest.id/academy/sea).
+This cinema webapp project is a requirement for joining [COMPFEST's Software Engineering Academy](https://www.compfest.id/academy/sea).

 ## How to preview/run?
 You can preview it with the link [here]()